epfl-ada/ada-2024-project-correlationeqcausation/README.md

 [https://anfindsen.github.io/CorrelationEqCausation/](https://anfindsen.github.io/CorrelationEqCausation/)

 ## Note:
-In results.ipynb, our plotly plots are not correctly displayed in Github.
+In results.ipynb, our plotly plots are not correctly displayed in GitHub.
 The correct plots can be seen in our data story.

 ## Abstract
 The Oscar Academy Awards are some of the most renowned movie awards in the world.